Galiteuthis

 Galiteuthis is a genus of glass squids from the family Cranchiidae and the subfamily Taoniinae.
 Squids in the genus Galiteuthis are large squids with mantle lengths measuring up to 66 cm, although it has been suggested that mantle length could reach as much as 2.7 m.
-The most distinctive feature of the speciesa in this genus are they have hooks on the tentacular clubs while there are no hooks on the arms, and by their long, thin, terminal fins.
+The most distinctive feature of the species in this genus are they have hooks on the tentacular clubs while there are no hooks on the arms, and by their long, thin, terminal fins.